top of page

 Finally, I shared one of the most underrated secrets to better mental health—eating real food.

-Joey perked up.
-“Wait—so I can have cheese?
+Joey perked up instantly.
+“Wait — so I can have cheese?
 Just the real kind?”

-“You bet,” I said.
+“You bet,” I said with a grin.
 “The goal is to eat food as close to its natural state as possible.
-When you fuel your body with real ingredients, you’ll feel better, think clearer, and have the energy to actually enjoy your day.”
+When you fuel your body with real ingredients, you’ll feel better, think clearer and actually enjoy your day instead of dragging through it.”

-But when you choose real food—omega-3s from fatty fish, antioxidants from colorful veggies, healthy fats from avocado and olive oil—you’re feeding your brain what it needs to stay balanced, sharp, and resilient!
+Highly processed foods might give you a quick fix, but they drain your energy, fog your brain, and mess with your mood.
+Real food, on the other hand — omega-3s from fish, antioxidants from colorful veggies, healthy fats from avocado and olive oilfeeds your brain exactly what it needs to stay sharp, balanced and resilient.

 Wrap Up

-As we wrapped up our little sandwich symposium, I handed him a copy of my book, 3 Food Rules of a Mental Health Warrior.
+As we wrapped up, I handed him a copy of my book, 3 Food Rules of a Mental Health Warrior.
 He flipped through it, nodded, and looked up.
 “You know, if you’re ever back at Central Perk, I’ll make sure you meet the whole gang.
 And I’ll tell them all about this ‘Mental Health Warrior’ stuff.
 I think we could all use a little of that.”

-So, next time you're hungry, take a page from Joey’s playbook—fuel your mind and body the Mental Health Warrior way.
-Because small changes lead to big victories, and every meal is a chance to build stronger mental health!
+So, next time you’re hungry, take a page from Joey’s playbook — fuel your mind and body the Mental Health Warrior way.
+Because small changes lead to big victories… and every Warrior knows that strength is built one choice, one bite, one day at a time!

 Bruce Schutter